𖥤

 the little caves within my skull...

 I’ve spent years wrestling with relentless sinus problems.
-I’ve acumulated a substantial folder of CT scans, MRIs, doctor’s notes, each a close-up dissection of every corner in my face.
-Recently, I’ve felt particularly overwhelmed and wanted to transform these unsettling documents and scans into something I can interact with, and play with.
+Over the years, I’ve acumulated a substantial folder of CT scans, MRIs, doctor’s notes, each a close-up dissection of all the nooks and crannies within my face.
+After my most recent scan, I felt particularly compelled to turn these unsettling documents into something I can interact with, and play with.

 This particular work scrolls through my CT scan slices with a simple hand-tracking setup.
 A pinching motion lets me flip through layers of tissue and bone, and finger rotation swaps between views (front, top, profile).